Cynastic/WPFTypingGame/README.md

 # Typing Game
+> No releases yet, will add some as soon as I can.
 This is a simple Typing Game I made for Windows with WPF & C# Automatically starts a timer when the first input is detected, displays CPM(characters per minute) at the end of the test.